praveenRI007/ChessGame_PyGame/README.md

 Step2: Extract MainChess.zip
 Step3: Inside "MainChess" Extracted Folder , paste PiecesPNG folder.
 Step4: Voila !
 Run the MainChess.exe and enjoy the Game ! :)

+P.S : This Game was created by me for improving my coding prowess in python in General without looking up for any general algorithm for Chess Game , needs much more optimization and feedbacks are always welcome .
+Thanks !